9 Ways to Implement a Cyber Security Culture in Your Organization

 - Enforce Policies and Procedures for IT Risk: Activities such as Shadow IT are becoming problems in organizations, leaving them vulnerable to a hacker.
 Enforcing policies and procedures for purchasing authorities, as well as downloading, storing, and sharing data will help minimize IT risk.

 - Lock Up Devices: Securing and locking up both business and personal devices when unattended will protect information from getting stolen.
+This is as simple as requiring every team member to have a screen saver that starts shortly after the device is not in use.

 - Institute Cyber Security Awareness Training: Hosting an annual cyber security awareness training will keep employees at the forefront of developing hacks and tactics to infiltrate systems.
 It’s also a good idea to host training sessions with new hires as part of their onboarding training.

 Every employee should be held accountable for practicing cyber security best practices and protecting the organization’s data and information.
 As organizations, especially SMBs continue to become targets for hackers, providing employees with regular training sessions on cyber security, as well as conducting a GAP risk assessment to analyze areas of weakness will help enhance your security posture.
+These are all relatively simple methods for implementing cyber security in the workplace and keeping your company safe from outside attackers.
+By adopting these methods into the culture, every team member will know what is expected and cyber security will become second nature.